Aaron-M-R/Recipes/README.md

 Test statistic: the absolute difference between average sugar per recipe including rating and sugar per recipe missing rating.

 Result: Our test yielded a p-value of .4023, with which we fail to reject the null hypothesis.
 This means that we don't have sufficient evidence to dispute that rating missingness depends on sugar in a recipe.
-Maybe rating missingness depends not on any specific nutrition fact, but rather on the number of ingredients themselves.
-Let's instead investigate if rating missingness depends on the number ingredients in each recipe.
-We could reason that ratings with lots of ingredients are so complicated that they get very little attention.
-Perhaps recipes with few ingredients are simpler and so appeal to a wider audience, therefore almost guaranteeing the presence of comments and ratings.
+Instead, let's look at other nutrition facts that probably vary more between recipes.
+We could reason that while differing amounts of sugar in a recipe don't determine rating missingness, differing amounts of fat do.
+This might be because while high sugar in a recipe doesn't deter people from trying and rating recipes, high fat might.
+Especially given the recent efforts in recipes to find low fat alternatives, recipes with high fat are receiving fewer ratings.

 <iframe src="plots/sugar_missing_histogram.html" width=800 height=600 frameBorder=0></iframe>

-##### Rating NMAR Test on Number of Ingredients
+##### Rating NMAR Test on Fat Content (PDV)

-Null hypothesis: the distribution of the number of ingredients per recipe <u>without</u> a rating is the **same** as the distribution of the number of ingredients per recipe <u>with</u> a rating <br>
+Null hypothesis: the distribution of the fat per recipe <u>without</u> a rating is the **same** as the distribution of the fat per recipe <u>with</u> a rating <br>

-Alternative hypothesis: the distribution of the number of ingredients per recipe <u>without</u> a rating is the **different** as the distribution of the number of ingredients per recipe <u>with</u> a rating <br>
+Alternative hypothesis: the distribution of the fat per recipe <u>without</u> a rating is the **different** as the distribution of the fat per recipe <u>with</u> a rating <br>

-Test statistic: the absolute difference between average number of ingredients per recipe including rating and number of ingredients per recipe missing rating.
+Test statistic: the absolute difference between fat content (PDV) per recipe including rating and fat content per recipe missing rating.

-Result: This permutation test returned a p-value of approximately 0.0298, which is certainly below our threshold of 0.05 and thus small enough to reject the null hypothesis.
-We can now infer that whether or not a recipe has a rating (rating missingness) is dependent on the number of ingredients in the recipe.
+Result: This permutation test returned a p-value of approximately 0.0479, which is certainly below our threshold of 0.05 and thus small enough to reject the null hypothesis.
+We can now infer that whether or not a recipe has a rating (rating missingness) is dependent on the fat content of the recipe.

-<iframe src="plots/ingredients_missing_histogram.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="plots/fat_missing_histogram.html" width=800 height=600 frameBorder=0></iframe>